mark-hartmann/vera/README.md

 * MountSlot
 * Create

+#### Core Functions
+* ExecCommand
+* ExecCommandWithStdin

-Each of the above uses the `ExecCommand`, so the user may choose to implement some of these functions by themselves.
+Each of the above uses either `ExecCommand` or `ExecCommandWithStdin`, so the user may choose to implement some of these functions by themselves.
 However, this can quickly become a mess:
 ```go
 stdout, err := vera.ExecCommand(vera.Param{Name: "list", IsFlag: true})